UPDATE:We join the world in mouning the passing of the world's longest reigning monarch, Her Majesty Queen Elizabeth II.

-This year, Queen Elizabeth II will celebrate her 92nd birthday on Saturday, June 9, 2018 with -- need we say it? -- a birthday party fit for a queen!
+This year, Queen Elizabeth II will celebrate her 93rd birthday on Saturday, June 8, 2019 with a birthday party -- fit for a queen!

 On her official birthday, Her Majesty was joined by other members of the Royal Family with a public appearance on the balcony of Buckingham Palace.